Catalytic Converter: Problems, Symptoms, Testing, Replacement Options

-This is not the cheapest of the repairs.
-Original (OEM) catalytic converters are expensive so consider all your options.
-Some states (e.g., California, New York, Maine, Colorado) have stricter standards and require the replacement catalytic converters to be CARB-compliant (California Air Resource Board).
+Replacing a catalytic converter is not cheap, so consider all your options.
+Some states (e.g., California, New York, Maine, Colorado) have stricter standards and require replacement catalytic converters to be CARB-compliant (California Air Resource Board).
 Check your local laws first.

 The first option is to visit the dealer and have them replace the catalytic converter with a new OEM part.

 This option is good if you want to use the original part and don't mind paying top dollars for it, or if your insurance covers it.
 Your dealer will not have the part in stock, but they should be able to get it for the next day or within a few days if the part is available.